penguin32/TGAMM-FanGame-Molly/README.md

 # Molly
+July 30 2024 > Reminder, search for (problem) tag to look for unfinished work.

 A fan game.
 Game's diary-> https://mega.nz/folder/B5NklCxb#Oq8xDraLJo3iPZAoZba90g
 There, contains what I'm planning to do for this fan-game, sprites, UML Diagram, Apk for Android and Desktop Executable without needing a loveFramework(plug ang play),